p3lim/p3lim.github.io/_posts/2015-12-25-raspi-debian.md

 Type `dpkg-reconfigure tzdata` and you'll be prompted with a similar daemon, this time for your timezone.
 It's the same procedure basically.

-Optional: Add the hardware random number generator.
+Optional: Add a hardware random number generator.
 You decide if you want this or not, but it improves the performance of various applications that need random numbers significantly.
 Copy/paste the following command (<kbd>Ctrl+Shift+V</kbd> in *Secure Shell* by the way) `echo 'bcm2708-rng' >> /etc/modules`.

-Lastly you'll want to add a new user, using root is not a good thing as it's an elevated user that has access to anything on the system.
+Lastly you'll want to add a new user, using *root* is not a good thing as it has access to anything and everything on the system.
 This is the user that you'll normally use when connecting to the Pi over SSH.
 Type `adduser pi` (name it anything you want really), and follow the prompts.
-Lastly we'll want to give that user some privileges, such as accessing elevation to execute off-limit commands through "sudo": `adduser pi sudo`.
+We also want to allow this user some privileges, such as becoming elevated to execute administrative commands through "sudo", so that you don't have to log into *root* every time: `adduser pi sudo`.

 And for good measure, restart the Pi: `reboot`.